umbraco/UmbracoDocs/Add-ons/UmbracoCourier/Architecture/DataResolvers.md

 ### RelatedLinks
 * **Full name:** `Umbraco.Courier.DataResolvers.RelatedLinks`
 * **Triggers on:** Propertydata, which have a RelatedLinks type as data type
-* If values are set, courier will convert the values to the corresponding GUIDs, add the nodes as dependencies.
-On extraction the GUIDs will be converted back to the right IDs.
+* If values are set, Courier will convert the values to the corresponding GUIDs, add the nodes as dependencies
+* On extraction the GUIDs will be converted back to the right IDs

 ### RTEstylesheets
 * **Full name:** `Umbraco.Courier.DataResolvers.RTEstylesheets`
-* **Triggers on:** The Rich text editor DataType
+* **Triggers on:** The Rich text editor data type
 * If the RTE have any stylesheets associated, these will be added as dependencies to the data type

 ### Tags
 * **Full name:** `Umbraco.Courier.DataResolvers.Tags`
 * **Triggers on:**  Propertydata, which have a Tags type as data type
-* Selected tags are included as separate dependencies and extracted along with the document.
+* Selected tags are included as separate dependencies and extracted along with the document

 ### TemplateResources
 * **Full name:** `Umbraco.Courier.DataResolvers.TemplateResources`
 * **Triggers on:**  Templates
-* Detects linked images, JavaScript files and stylesheets.
-These are added as resources and dependencies on packaging.
-It also detects locallinks in the template and adds the linked Node as a dependency.
+* Detects linked images, JavaScript files and stylesheets
+* These are added as resources and dependencies on packaging
+* It also detects locallinks in the template and adds the linked Node as a dependency

 ### UltimatePicker
 * **Full name:** `Umbraco.Courier.DataResolvers.UltimatePicker`